jamcalli/Pulsarr/README.md

 ## Usage

 1. Access the web interface at `http://your-server:3003`
-2. Log in with the default credentials (first run will prompt you to create an admin account)
+2. You will be prompted to create an Admin account.
+Only a single admin account can be created.
 3. Configure your Plex, Sonarr, and Radarr connections
 4. Set up Discord notifications (optional)
 5. Start the watchlist workflow